witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-vid 32a + 33a: react-flip-move & object spread: Challenge - start
+vid 32a + 33a: react-flip-move & object spread: Challenge - solution

 GOALS